Richard Gomez: Biography and entertainment career

-He is the only child of race car driver Eddie Kelly Gomez and Josephine Icasiano (also known as, Stella Suarez), an actress in the 1960s.
-His cousin is Stella Suarez Jr. (also known as, Pinky Suarez) who was adopted by his parents and raised as his sibling.
+Gomez is the only child of race car driver Eddie Kelly Gomez and Josephine Icasiano (known famously by her stage name Stella Suarez), an actress in the 1960s.
+His cousin is Stella Suarez Jr. (also known as Pinky Suarez) who was adopted by his parents and raised as his sibling.
 He was raised by his grandmother after his parents separated.

-He was working at McDonald's when he was discovered by his late talent manager Douglas Quijano.
+Gomez was working at McDonald's when he was discovered by talent manager Douglas Quijano.
 He then became one of the faces of Bench, a Philippine clothing brand.
-He debuted in acting in the 1984 movie Hindi Mo Ako Kayang Tapakan.
+His acting debut came in the 1984 film Hindi Mo Ako Kayang Tapakan.

+In April 1998, he married Lucy Torres at the Saints Peter and Paul Parish Church in Ormoc, Leyte.
+They currently reside in Ormoc, and have one daughter, Juliana Marie Beatriz (b.
+2000), who graduated cum laude from the UP National College of Public Administration and Governance.

-In 1998, he married Lucy Torres with whom he has a daughter.
-In 2002, he transferred to GMA network with his first melodrama show, Ang Iibigin ay Ikaw and its sequel Ang Iibigin ay Ikaw Pa Rin as well as presenting S-Files.
+In 2002, he transferred to GMA network with his first melodrama show, Ang Iibigin Ay Ikaw and its sequel Ang Iibigin Ay Ikaw Pa Rin as well as presenting S-Files.
 His first GMA sitcom was Lagot Ka, Isusumbong Kita which aired from 2003 to 2007.

-He was a gold medalist in fencing at the 2005 Southeast Asian Games, and was elected president of the Philippine Fencing Association (PFA) in 2016; he was re-elected in 2021.
-He is an organizer for "Goma Cup" and MAD (Mamamayan Ayaw sa Droga), a campaign against use of illegal drugs.
-He became one of the owners of "FELIX", a restaurant in Greenbelt 5 Makati.

 Gomez hosted the Philippine edition of Family Feud on GMA Network.

-He is a GMA Network contract artist under GMA Artist Center.
+He is a former GMA Network contract artist under GMA Artist Center (now Sparkle GMA Artist Center).

 After his movie Filipinas in 2003, Gomez made a comeback in the indie film Bente which starred Senator Jinggoy Estrada and Iza Calzado.
 He briefly returned to GMA Network in the weekly drama anthology, Claudine, and returned to the Kapatid Network The 5 Network after 17 years by hosting the weekend variety show, P.O.5..
 He appeared in the drama show, My Driver Sweet Lover, and Mga Nagbabagang Bulaklak.
 Gomez was part of the teleseries Walang Hanggan from January 16, 2012.
 He co-hosted The Biggest Game Show In The World (Asia) with Joey de Leon, and appeared in the comedy-drama, Madam Chairman.
 In 2015, he starred in the mystery drama You're My Home with Dawn Zulueta and an ensemble cast.

 Aside from his native tongue Tagalog, Gomez is also fluent in English and Cebuano.